nexmo-community/nopanic/README.md

 ### Deploy the function in Firebase Cloud Functions

-The function for this app is in `./functions/nopanic/main.py`
+The function for this app is in `./functions/main.py`

-- Enter to the `./functions/nopanic/` directory
+- CD to the `./functions/` directory
 - Login in Gcloud with the CLI
 - Get the credentials from Nexmo, we need the Api Key, Api Secret and Nexmo Number.
 - Then you need to deploy the function using

 ```